-Main focus of my research are chemicals (pharmaceuticals and environmental toxins) which accumulate in organisms, and the effects they have on cells.
-During 13 years of my career in the research of pharmaceutical industry large part of my research was dealing with highly accumulating pharmaceuticals, especially of macrolide class.
-Now I am studying endocrine disrupting chemicals and the mechanisms of their impact on metabolic disorders as well as their toxicokinetic properties.
+Main focus of my current research are chemicals (pharmaceuticals and environmental toxins) which accumulate in organisms, and the effects they have on cells.
+During 13 years of my career in the research of pharmaceutical industry large part of my research was dealing with anti-inflammatories and highly accumulating pharmaceuticals, especially of macrolide class.
+Now I am studying endocrine disrupting chemicals and the mechanisms of their impact on inflammation and metabolic disorders as well as their toxicokinetic properties.

 EU Horizon 2020 project GOLIATH – Beating Goliath: Generation Of Novel, Integrated and Internationally Harmonised Approaches for Testing Metabolism Disrupting Compounds (2019-2023) – principal investigator for Karolinska Institutet

 The aim of this project is to develop and evaluate in vitro and in silico methods for identification and testing of endocrine disrupting chemicals contributing to metabolic disorders.
 Karolinska Institutet is one of 14 participating institutions from all over Europe and one from USA.
 Here, we work on the development and evaluation of in vitro methods for identification of metabolism disrupting chemiclas affecting adipogenesis and the development of insulin resistance in adipocytes.

 The evaluation of in vitro skeletal muscle models for the assessment of metabolism disrupting chemicals contributing to insulin resistance – Swedish Research Council Formas (2020-2023) - co-applicant

 The aim of this project is to analyze the impact of metabolism disrupting chemicals on various in vitro skeletal muscle models mainly related to insulin sensitivity and glucose utilisation, and their possible contribution to the development of insulin resistance and type 2 diabetes.